EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 ```

 User notes created by UI.
-Linked to journal entries by the `JournalEntryId` column
+Linked to journal entries by the `JournalEntryId` column.
+May be null.
+If set, its a note on a journal entry.
+SystemEdsmID will be null, SystemName will be null if the journal entry is not a FSDJump, else its the star name in the FSDJump.

-Linked to system by the `SystemEdsmId` column (may be Null if no EDSM star)
+Linked to EDSM system by the `SystemEdsmId` column.
+May be null.
+If set, its a note on a star.
+SystemName will be set, JournalEntryId will be null

-RJP Q: linked to journal ID fine, presume always a FSDJump entry, we should state.
-Why link to EDSM? just for ease?

-A: System notes from EDSM are not linked to any one travel entry, but are instead linked to a system.
-We can rename this to simply `Notes`, and have it be a general purpose note store.
-Notes on systems would be linked by EDSM ID and/or the FSDJump / Location journal entry on which it was entered.
-Notes on journal entries would not be linked to any system, but conversely would also not be uploaded to EDSM.
+One of either JournalEntryId or SystemEdsmId must be non null.

 Migrated from the [`EDDiscovery.SystemNote`](https://github.com/EDDiscovery/EDDiscovery/wiki/Databases-in-EDD#systemnote) table